cpske/ISP/assignment/feedback/week5-feedback.md

     for choice in queryset:
         votes += choice.votes
 ```
-then you are using `queryset` as an iterator and all the data will be retrieved as objects.
+then you are using `queryset` as an iterator and **all** the data will be retrieved as objects.
 (Actually, its an "iterable" that creates an "iterator".)

-The Django [QuerySet API](https://docs.djangoproject.com/en/2.2/ref/models/querysets/) describes when QuerySets are evaluated.
+The Django [QuerySet API](https://docs.djangoproject.com/en/2.2/ref/models/querysets/) describes when QuerySets access the database.